ministryofjustice/security-guidance/policies/technical-security-controls-guide-defensive-layer-3.md

 # Technical Controls Guide: Defensive Layer 3

+THIS GUIDE HAS BEEN DEPRECIATED - PLEASE REFER TO TECHNICAL CONTROLS GUIDE: DEFENSIVE LAYER 2
+====

 This guide is a sub-page to the [Technical Controls Guide](technical-security-controls-guide.md).

 ## Defensive layer 3: implementing monitoring and maintenance tools